Algorand (ALGO): A Blockchain Breakthrough in Speed and Efficiency

 Algorand’s Native Cryptocurrency: ALGO

-To make this process even easier, users don’t have to actually “stake” the coin themselves as part of the block production and validation process, but can simply hold ALGO in a non-custodial wallet or on an exchange to access earned rewards.
+To make this process even easier, users don’t need to actually stake the coin themselves as part of the block production and validation process.
+They can simply hold ALGO in a non-custodial wallet or on an exchange to access earned rewards.
 In this sense, Algorand has achieved near automation, as stakers can passively hold ALGO while also supporting the network.

 There is a hard supply cap of 10 billion ALGO coins, which is allocated as follows: